THE ETHICS OF BREEDING FOR DEFORMITY: EXTREME BRACHYCEPHALY

 Malik, writing in Journal of Feline Medicine and Surgery (2009), suggested enlisting the help of organisations such as the RSPCA to press cruelty charges on the breeders of cats with extreme brachycephaly as they are handicapped and prone to illness and discomfort.
 In Germany, this is already in place.
 Extreme brachycephalic cats where the tip of the nose is higher than the level of the lower eyelid, and/or which show other anomalies of the facial bones detrimental to health may not be bred.

 The "European Convention for the Protection of Pet Animals" was issued by the Council of Europe and potentially bans genetically defective and ultra-typed breeds.
 It covers 41 member States including the UK, but not all member states have signed up to it.
-Being legislation, it would override breed standards, however it contains a number of errors (see Twisty Cats and the Ethics of Breeding for Deformity).
+Being legislation, it would override breed standards, however it contains a number of errors (see Legislation against Extreme Typing, Breeding for Deformity and Genetic Defects).
 The section on facial defects covers brachycephaly and brachygnathia (short muzzle) and also to any cats with misaligned jaws, brachygnathia inferior (under-bite) and brachygnathia superior (over-bite).
 The legislation recommends breeding associations determine an index defining over-typing (Schlueter et al have effectively now done this) and banning the breeding of over-typed cats not meeting.
 This means a breeding ban on extremely short-nosed cats where the upper edge of the muzzle is higher than the edge of the lower eye lid.
 Health screening is required for brachycephalic individuals: examination for breathing problems, tear duct problems, shortened upper jaw, dental problems and a ban on breeding individuals with any of these problems.
 A further recommendation is modification of the breed standard to avoid an overly pronounced stop, too high nose, too short muzzle etc and preference being given to cats with longer facial bone structure.

 American cat breeders are concerned that an equivalent "Convention for the Protection of Pets" could happen in their own country.
 Some humane societies, veterinary associations and animal rights groups would like to see comparable legislation on certain breeding practices (currently most are aimed at ear-cropping and tail-docking in dogs).
 The US government's Animal Welfare Act regulates conditions in breeding facilities, research facilities and shows, but breeding ethics remain the province of breeders and breed societies and are jealously guarded from interference.
 Some breeders do breed traditional style Persians/Exotics, but breed standards discriminate against the more moderate types.